ucl-cssb/MIMIC/README.rst

 - `LICENSE`: The license for the project.
 - `mimic/`: The main directory for the project's source code.
 - `README.rst`: The main README file for the project, providing an overview and basic usage examples.
+- `environment.yml`: The Conda environment file containing all dependencies.
+- `requirements.in`: The pip requirements input file.
-- `requirements.txt`: A list of Python dependencies required to run the project.
+- `requirements.txt`: The compiled list of Python dependencies.
 - `setup.py`: The build script for the project.
 - `tests/`: Contains unit tests for the project's code.